 - A white film over the skin can sometimes show

-- Pustules can occur (look like little whiteheads)
+- Pustules can occur (looking like little whiteheads)

 - Pungent odor in some cases

-Definitely take a trip to your doctor if you develop a rash that you’ve never had before, that resists over the counter treatments, or if you’re just not sure what you’re dealing with.
+Definitely take a trip to your doctor if you develop a rash that you’ve never had before.
+Fungus rashes — and especially candida — can be hard to eliminate.
+So visit your health care professional to get clear on what you’re dealing with.
 Once you know what you’ve got, you can make better informed decisions on how to treat the issue.

 I’m going to walk you through the steps to create a few of these remedies that assist with fungal rashes.
 Before I get to the recipes, let’s look at some of my favorite antifungal herbs.